gkeary/contribute/README.md

 ===============================

 Rails 3.1 requires special handling on Linux for the JavaScript runtime.
-Without a runtime,  *rails server* or *rake* results in the following error message:
+Without a runtime, rails commands like  *rails server* throw an exception and says:

     Linux Could not find a JavaScript runtime.